-Strengthening of the Brand.
-Since the beginning, the positioning and the communication strategy of the brand Moncler have been based on two pillars: uniqueness and consistency of its heritage.
+Since the beginning, the positioning and the communication strategy of the brand Moncler have been based on two pillars: uniqueness and consistency in its heritage.
 These pillars are and will remain fundamental also in the future.
 Moncler's strenght is also related to its ability to renew itself with continuity.
-Today's consumer of luxury goods are evolving rapidly and faster than in the past.
-To take advanatge of these changes, Moncler has decided to open a new chapter, which will drive the Group into its future development.
+Today's consumers of luxury goods are evolving rapidly and faster than in the past.
+To take advantage of these changes, Moncler has decided to open a new chapter, which will drive the Group into its future development.